Pacific

 New Zealand

 Indigenous Communities: The Māori are the largest indigenous group in New Zealand and were the predominate culture until European colonization in the 17th century.
-Today, over 15% of the New Zealand population identify as Māori and are still fighting for rights and representation.
+Today, about 18% of the New Zealand population identify as Māori and are still fighting for rights and representation.

 Religion: Almost 50% of New Zealanders identify as Christian, and about 40% do not practice religion.
 The Māori people are polytheistic, though Christian influences have blended into the culture over time.